Oookawari/Java-project/README.md

 # Java-project
-A multiplayer mini game designed based on Java language with visual interface, socket network connection, multithreading, and other features
+A multiplayer mini game designed based on Java language with visual interface, socket network connection, multithreading, and other features.
+Designed according to MVC model